alchemycodelab/code-301-prework/README.md

 3. Enter the following command: `CREATE DATABASE kilovolt;`. *Note the semicolon.
 If you forget it, your prompt will go to a new line and look like* `postgres-#`. *This means you have an unterminated command and the prompt will just keep going to new lines until you enter a semicolon*.
   - You should receive the feedback "CREATE DATABASE".
 4. Verify that your database was created by running `\l` (no semicolon).
 You should see a list of databases, including `kilovolt`.
 You should be able to connect to a database by running `\c DATABASE_NAME`, e.g. `\c kilovolt`.

-## Connect With Your Classmates (Canvas assignment)

-You will be able to complete this assignment once the course Slack channel has been created, which typically happens 7-14 days before the first day of class.
-See the assignment in Canvas for more details.

 ## Codecademy: jQuery (Canvas assignment)